top of page

 • Product Design has access to a design suite with computers, a workshop and laser cutter room.

-Technology Department: Product Design and Food Preparation & Nutrition Curriculum Overview
+Product Design and Food Preparation & Nutrition Curriculum Overview

 Product Design - Workshop